gatsbyjs/gatsby/packages/gatsby-source-wordpress/docs/tutorials/configuring-wp-gatsby.md

 When this checkbox is checked, WPGatsby will override the functionality of the WordPress "preview" button in the page/post edit screen.
 Clicking "preview" will open the regular WordPress preview template, but the WP frontend will be replaced with your Gatsby Preview instance.

-#### 2. Check the "Use Gatsby Preview Loader?"
+#### 2. Check the "Use Gatsby Content Sync?"
 Checkbox

 When this checkbox is checked, WPGatsby will use the new Gatsby Cloud Content Loader service for previews.
 Instead of WPGatsby handling loading previews and redirecting to the right page, Gatsby Cloud will now do it instead.
 This is optional but recommended as this will become the default in the future and [legacy previews](./configuring-previews-legacy.md) will be removed.

-#### 3. Fill the "Preview Loader URL" Field
+#### 3. Fill the "Gatsby Content Sync URL" Field

-This field should be filled with the Content Loader URL of your Gatsby Preview instance.
+This field should be filled with the Content Sync URL of your Gatsby Preview instance.

-To find your **Preview Instance URL**, navigate to the "Site Settings" tab in [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/sites), scroll down until you see the "Content Loader URL", and copy the URL displayed there.
+To find your **Content Sync URL**, navigate to the "Site Settings" tab in [Gatsby Cloud](https://www.gatsbyjs.com/dashboard/sites), scroll down until you see the "Content Sync URL", and copy the URL displayed there.

 #### 4. Fill the "Preview Webhook" Field